prtmkmr/prtmkmr/README.md

 ## Support

-If you find my work useful or want to support my projects, consider buying me a coffee or sponsoring me on [GitHub Sponsors](link-to-your-sponsorship-page).
+If you find my work useful or want to support my projects, consider buying me a coffee☕.

-## License

-This profile README is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

----